donFrenzel/Fortran-90-Projects/libdonmat/READMEdonmatlib.md

 # An Official Guide to libdonmat

-libdonmat is an extensive matrix operations library built for Fortran 90, and though it is general use, I built it specifically for a few machine learning projects.
+libdonmat is a matrix operations library built in and for Fortran 90, and though it is general use, I built it specifically for a few machine learning projects.
 That being said, it is open and free to use.
 I have included the module .f90 file as well, so that it can be better understood.

 ## **How to use:**